Lospi/OuterSpaces/README.md

 * Create presets for your focus
 * Change your spaces automatically
 * Toggle Stage Manager per preset settings
+* Set a default preset when leaving focus

 <div>
 <img